Thai green pork curry, a wonderfully quick and easy recipe that is hot, sweet, sour and salty and loaded with coriander and Thai basil.

 Herby Pork and Coconut Milk Curry

-I have everything from a Thai red duck curry to a Thai green cod curry and a delicious prawn massaman curry.
+I have everything from a Thai red duck curry to a Thai green cod curry and a delicious prawn massaman curry, to a Thai yellow chicken curry.

 This foxy little number uses another of my favourite ingredients, pork tenderloin, also sometimes known as fillet.